-We hope your weekend is on target so here is a sneak peak of page 4 of our new series Legend of the Mantamaji: Bloodlines.
+We hope your weekend is on target so here is a sneak peek of page 4 of our new series Legend of the Mantamaji: Bloodlines.
 Pre-Orders are available at:

-We hope your weekend is on target so here is a sneak peak of page 4 of our new series Legend of the Mantamaji: Bloodlines.
+We hope your weekend is on target so here is a sneak peek of page 4 of our new series Legend of the Mantamaji: Bloodlines.
 Pre-Orders are available at:

 TV director Eric Dean Seaton’s “Legend of the Mantamaji” was critically acclaimed and made news on MSNBC, Forbes and The Root.
 Now he returns with a new story in the Mantamaji series that’s just as action-packed, just as magical and even more dangerous.

 Two months ago, Elijah Alexander was just a cocky Assistant District Attorney who wanted everything his poor upbringing couldn’t give him.
 When he learned he was descended from an ancient race of heroes, Elijah became the last Mantamaji and used his mystic ankh and powers of illusion to defeat the evil sorcerer Sirach.
 But now that this enemy is gone, a new enemy—Gideon’s Army—forces Elijah to prepare for a fight he was never trained for…and one that forces him to question the very origins of his people.
 In “Legend of the Mantamaji: Bloodlines,” nothing is safe…not even history.

 “Legend of the Mantamaji: Bloodlines” is a graphic novel series whose sweeping tale of magic and mystery, heroes and villains, has a fresh look, a modern setting—and an ancient beat.

 Product Dimensions: 10.1 x 6.6 x 0.4 inches

 ALL BOOKS PURCHASED THROUGH OUR SITE ARE SIGNED BY THE AUTHOR, ERIC DEAN SEATON.